 Taxes alone ca go over 50%, while costs of living in major areas like accommodation and food are really high too.
 But what are these costs?
 We’re going to try and anticipate them in today’s article.

 This cost of living article is covering all cities in Denmark – from Copenhagen to Aarhus, Odense and the smaller ones, but do have in mind that the larger cities will be a bit more expensive to live in than smaller ones.

 So, without further ado, here’s what you should know about the cost of living in Denmark, summed up to a minimum.

-For a single person living in Denmark, I’m estimating a cost of living of around $2,400 or around 15,000 DKK per month.
-This will allow you to live a decent life in a nice rental and afford a vacation each year.
+For a single person living in Denmark, I’m estimating a cost of living of around $2,500 or around 16,400 DKK per month.
+This will allow you to live a decent life in a nice area of the city and afford a vacation each year.

 Monthly expenses significantly depend on your own lifestyle, on the city where you live in Denmark, on how much you prefer to go out, eat out, entertain yourself and spend money or, on the opposite, to stay home, cook home and save money.

 But we are discussing here the average monthly costs for somebody who isn’t on a very strict budget, nor very extravagant in spending.

 Now let’s get a bit more and see how you will spend your money each month.

 Costs for accommodation and real-estate in Denmark in 2022